ChangeinX/datastructure_and_algorithms/README.md

-# Data Structures and Algorithsm in Python
+# Data Structures and Algorithms in Python
 ## Purpose
 This repository is a collection of data structures and algorithms implemented in Python.
 The purpose of this repository is to provide a reference for to use when learning data structures and algorithms.